maxrohleder/simplect/README.md

 # Simple-CT
-This repository aims to provide an easy, low-dependency access to CT projection and reconstruction.
+This repository aims to provide an easy, python-only access CT projection and reconstruction.

 ## Coordinate Systems